“I applied for a job and haven’t heard back. Now what?”

 Find the Right Person

 If you match the job’s qualifications, figure out a way to find a human being who works in your department of interest.
-If you can’t do this yourself, it’s OK to ask others for help.
+If you can’t do that yourself, it’s OK to ask others for help.
+You can plan on making your job hunt a team sport.
 Keep asking others until you have it figured out.

-Once you find a human who works in your department of interest, make contact with that person.
+Once you find a person who works in your department of interest, make contact with them.
 Briefly explain your qualifications for the job — the 30-second version, not the 30-minute version.

 Ask them for their advice on how to pursue the position.
-People love to give advice.
-(Look at me.
-I do it for free right here.)
+People love to give career advice.
+Look at me.
+I do it for free right here.

 Wait Some More

-If you have applied through personal contact and ten working days have elapsed, look here for more ideas on what to do next with your time and your contact person.
+If you have applied through personal contact and ten working days have elapsed, then look at these tips for more ideas on what to do next with your time and your contact person.

 © 2010 – 2019, Donna Svei.
 All rights reserved.